What to Know About Images in SEO (Featured Snippets & More)

 Nowadays, users don’t only type a search into Google; they may paste or upload an image in the hopes of finding a similar one.

 If your images are optimized properly and relevant to a particular search, they might appear in search results.
+Therefore, choosing the right format, compressing and naming your images, and including alt text are all musts.

 When you follow these steps, you make it easier for Google to understand the meaning of your image and rank it appropriately.